• Home

 About the State Meeting

-The Veterans IN Farming Indiana State Meeting is a full-day, in-person conference bringing together veteran farmers, first responders, homesteaders, beginning farmers, and experienced producers from across Indiana and the Midwest.
+The Veterans IN Farming Indiana State Meeting is a full-day, in-person gathering bringing together veteran farmers, first responders, homesteaders, beginning farmers, and experienced producers from across Indiana and the Midwest.

 Who Should Attend?